-Please join our mailing list to receive updates and post event/workshop recordings.
+Join our mailing list to receive updates, registration links and post event/workshop recordings.

 This program gives medical students the opportunity to learn about residency programs at UCLA, meet residents and faculty of historically underrepresented backgrounds, and engage with leadership from multiple departments.
 The program will include a welcome from the Offices of Graduate Medical Education and Equity and Diversity Inclusion, as well as sessions navigating the residency application process, a Program Director panel, sharing what programs look for in a candidate and how to prepare yourself to be the best candidate possible.